-When using both pins of \overline{CE} and \overline{RESET} , a CMOS Standby mode is achieved with both pins held at Vcc \pm 0.3V.
-Under this condition, the current consumed is less than 0.2uA (typ.).
-If both of the \overline{CE} and \overline{RESET} are held at VIH, but not within the range of VCC \pm 0.3V, the device will still be in the standby mode, but the standby current will be larger.
-During Auto Algorithm operation, Vcc active current (Icc2) is required even \overline{CE} = "H" until the operation is completed.
-The device can be read with standard access time (tCE) from either of these standby modes.
+When using both pins of CE# and RESET#, the device enter CMOS Standby with both pins held at VCC ± 0.3 V. If CE# and RESET# are held at VIH, but not within the range of VCC ± 0.3 V, the device will still be in the standby mode, but the standby current will be larger.
+During Auto Algorithm operation, Vcc active current (ICC2) is required even CE# = "H" until the operation is completed.
+The device can be read with standard access time (tCE) from either of these standby modes, before it is ready to read data.